-As all presidents learn, including Obama and Trump, most presidential ambitions run through Congress on Capitol Hill.
+As all presidents learn, including Obama and Trump, most presidential ambitions run through Congress.
 As former Senate Majority Leader, Johnson could spearhead legislation and get it through Congress.
-The U.S. hasn’t had a president since as adept at working Capital Hill.
+The U.S. hasn’t had a president since as adept at working Capitol Hill.
 Johnson’s successor Richard Nixon was infamous for his “fortress mentality” in the White House.
-The country then had a series of outsiders who rose through the ranks as state governors, including Jimmy Carter, Ronald Reagan, Bill Clinton, and George W. Bush, who were unfamiliar with the workings of Capitol Hill.
+The country then had a series of outsiders who rose through the ranks as state governors, including Jimmy Carter, Ronald Reagan, Bill Clinton, and George W. Bush, who were unfamiliar with how Congress worked.
 The big advantage that Johnson had over the others was that his own party controlled both the House of Representatives and Senate and, unlike many presidents (including Obama), he had some Republicans willing to work “across the aisle” in a spirit of bipartisanship.
 Moreover, Johnson was persuasive.
 He was a consummate politician who could cajole, prod, flatter, or steamroll, depending on the circumstances.
 Senator Richard Russell, Jr. (D-Georgia) predicted what would happen after JFK’s assassination: “You know we could’ve beaten John Kennedy on civil rights, but not Johnson.”
 The photo above is a revealing shot of Russell, his former mentor, getting the up-close-and-personal “Johnson Treatment.”
 If you visit the LBJ Museum, you can pose with a similar LBJ cut-out yourself.

 Johnson signed the two most significant civil rights bills since the Civil War: the 1964 Civil Rights Act that outlawed racial discrimination in public places and the 1965 Voting Rights Act that, along with the 24th Amendment of 1964, outlawed restrictions on voting such as poll taxes, literacy tests, and grandfather clauses.
 After he signed the Civil Rights Act, LBJ purportedly told Martin Luther King, as he handed the souvenir pen to him over his shoulder, that “We’ve just turned the South over to the Republicans.”
-He was right although the Civil Rights Act was actually a bipartisan bill.
+He was right; this was the critical moment when most southern Whites abandoned the Democratic Party in favor of the GOP or renegade Democrats/Independents like George Wallace.
+However, the Civil Rights Act was actually a bipartisan bill.
 The final vote shows that the mostly northern GOP voted in favor in greater numbers than the Democrats; Goldwater was an outlier.
 Southern Democrats inserted a clause reaffirming the Equal Pay Act for women, hoping that northern Democrats would have to vote against the whole bill since unions opposed equal pay for women.
-This ploy was partially effective but backfired overall.
+This ploy was partially effective but backfired overall since the bill passed.
 As chronicled by historian Byron Hulsey, Illinois Republican Everett Dirksen helped patch together a coalition of Democrats and Republican that secured passage.
 Dirksen quoted author Victor Hugo: “Stronger than all the armies is an idea whose time has come.”

 Why is America a diverse place in the early 21st century?
 It isn’t because Generations X-Z suddenly got cool and overturned their parents’ social order.
 It’s because their grandparents overturned their great-grandparents’ social order, culminating in a string of seemingly dry laws and court cases.
 While it obviously would have been impossible to succeed entirely, LBJ and Congress set out to diminish racism and poverty as best they could.
 They spent federal money on public housing projects and various agencies dedicated to helping the poor gain employment in cities, rural areas and Indian reservations, as well as continuing the food stamp program Kennedy piloted and other nutritional programs.
+More money than is commonly realized went toward poor Whites.
 The Office of Economic Opportunity started VISTA, Job Corps, and Head Start.

 In some cities, especially those like Chicago run by old-school political machines, local authorities diverted funds to white neighborhoods.
-Chicago boss Richard Daley’s theft of ~ 30% of federal funds earmarked for that city sparked black protest and led Martin Luther King to temporarily relocate his family to Chicago (MLK said it was more racist than Mississippi).
+Chicago boss Richard Daley’s theft of ~ 30% of federal funds earmarked for that city sparked black protest and led Martin Luther King to temporarily relocate his family to Chicago, which MLK said was more racist than Mississippi.
 This put LBJ in a conundrum as Democrats relied on Daley’s machine to deliver presidential elections, as we saw above with JFK in 1960.
-The government also got behind pollution control and mass transit and spent on public broadcasting (PBS and NPR).
+The government also got behind pollution control and mass transit and started spending tiny sums on public broadcasting (PBS and NPR).
 The Wilderness Act of 1964 set aside over 9 million acres of federal land for preservation.

 This was the crescendo of New Deal liberalism, at least if we define crescendo as the public will to support such measures rather than the pure amount of bureaucracy.
 That accumulates steadily over time and is probably greater today with the additional Departments of Education, Energy, and Homeland Security.
 When critics complain about “big government” or the “welfare state,” it’s really LBJ’s Great Society they’re usually talking about, more so than the core New Deal.
 Fifteen years later, when Ronald Reagan won the 1980 presidential election in a shift back to the right, one commentator said that “Goldwater lost against the New Deal, but Reagan won against the Great Society.”